Skip to main content

 Interim staff

-If necessary, the SRB may look for interim staff, in particular for young graduates in the fields of bank resolution, economics, finance, banking, business administration and those with a quantitative background.
+If necessary, the SRB may hire for interim workers (temporary workers), in particular young graduates in the fields of bank resolution, economics, finance, banking, business administration and those with a quantitative or legal background.

 GENERAL INFORMATION